linode/docs/docs/products/tools/cli/guides/install/index.md

 ### macOS

 Installing Python 3 on macOS can also be done by downloading the package directly from Python's website.
-Advanced users can also install Python 3 through [homebrew](https://formulae.brew.sh/formula/python@3.9#default) or manage mulitple Python 3 versions through [pyenv](https://github.com/pyenv/pyenv).
+Advanced users can also install Python 3 through [Homebrew](https://formulae.brew.sh/formula/python@3.9#default) or manage multiple Python 3 versions through [pyenv](https://github.com/pyenv/pyenv).

 1. Open a web browser and navigate to [Python's Downloads page](https://www.python.org/downloads/).
 Download the latest stable Python 3 package for macOS.